adfinis/muuvctl/README.md

 #### Notes

-There seems to be no way to move the table to an specific position.
+There seems to be no way to move the table to a specific position.
 You need to send up or down until the table reaches the desired position, then send stop.